WebAssembly/spec/proposals/gc/Overview.md

   (drop)
 )
 ```
-These functions `$f` and `$g` code introduces local with the `let` instruction (see the [typed function references proposal](https://github.com/WebAssembly/function-references/blob/master/proposals/function-references/Overview.md)) because the defined types cannot be null, such that locals of these types cannot be default-initialised.
+These functions `$f` and `$g` code introduces locals which cannot be null, so they must be set before their first get (see the [typed function references proposal](https://github.com/WebAssembly/function-references/blob/master/proposals/function-references/Overview.md)).
 In the case of `$b` the local is declared as nullable, however, mapping to an optional reference.
 The respective access via `struct.get` may hence trap.